-The English department offers an exciting array of small, seminar-style classes, each focused upon a compelling theme, to introduce students to the study of literature.
+The Department of English offers an exciting array of small, seminar-style classes, each focused upon a compelling theme, to introduce students to the study of literature.
 First-year students will find that the reading, thinking, and writing skills taught through close instruction in these intensive introductory English courses will serve them well in many different disciplines throughout their college careers.

 We encourage all entering students to consider enrolling in ENGL 103 (fall) or ENGL 104 (spring) their first year.

 Each section of ENGL 103 and ENGL 104 is writing-intensive and discussion-centered.
 Each will introduce students to texts from a range of historical periods and to genres including the epic, the novel, drama, lyric poetry, film, and the short story.
-Here is the list of courses available fall 2023 (View the PDF with full descriptions and scheduling information):
+Here is the list of courses available fall 2024 (View the PDF with full descriptions and scheduling information):

 • ENGL 103.01: Translation, Transition, Transcreation (Brostoff)